The Future of IT Ticketing Systems: Emerging Trends and Technologies to Watch

 Top IT Ticketing Statistics You Cannot Ignore

-- According to a survey conducted by HDI, 88% of organizations use an IT ticketing system to manage their IT support operations.
+- According to a survey conducted by HDI, 88% of organizations use an IT ticketing tool to manage their IT support operations.

 - Another survey by Zendesk found that 62% of customers expect companies to have a self-service portal where they can find answers to their questions and resolve their issues.